|

 That is, the children can say, “Even if they never admit the hurt they caused to me, I can succeed

 in life anyway.
 And if I refuse to heal it would be malice to myself.”
-Then they will be healed,
+Then the children will be

 |